China 'renews' orange alert for high temperatures

-Beijing [China], July 24 (ANI): As intense heat waves continue to linger in several parts of China, the country issued an orange alert for high temperatures on Sunday.
+Beijing [China], July 28 (ANI): As intense heat waves continue to linger in China, the country's national observatory issued an orange alert for high temperatures on Thursday.

-Temperatures in parts of Zhejiang, Fujian, Jiangxi, and Xinjiang may surpass 40 degrees Celsius, China's national observatory stated, reported Xinhua.
+According to the National Meteorological Center, the vast swathes of China's southern regions and some parts of Xinjiang and Inner Mongolia are expected to experience temperatures of over 35 degrees Celsius.

 World Meteorological Organization (WMO) Secretary-General last week warned that heatwaves will happen more frequently because of climate change, adding that the connection has been clearly demonstrated by the Intergovernmental Panel on Climate Change (IPPC).